bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/w/WaterContent_1xZFTftuz7KOGWUAYf0RKn/Documentation.md

-the ratio of weight of water Ww to the weight of solids (Ws or Wd) in a given mass of soil or rock.
+The ratio of weight of water Ww to the weight of solids (Ws or Wd) in a given mass of soil or rock.